-About the workshop
+About the workshops

-Ongoing legal and judicial reforms focus on transforming the performance of court systems, in particular by dramatically enhancing court administration.
-These measures aim to reduce delays, clear backlogs and improve the quality, consistency and speed of delivery in judicial decision-making processes.
-They also aim to improve the experience of attending court for victims and witnesses and safeguard against the risks of corruption.
+Ongoing legal and judicial reforms aimedat transforming the performance of court and tribunal systems and enhancing court administration have been severely impacted in many jurisdictions in recent years.
+A new urgency is called for to reduce delays, clear backlogs and improve the quality, consistency and speed of delivery in judicial decision-making processes.
+All this needs to be achieved whilst safeguarding against the risks of corruption.
+What does all this mean for the experience of attending court for victims and witnesses - either in person or attending virtual hearings?

-This workshop is designed to look in depth at the management of court systems, enabling you to learn about new strategies for judicial administration.
-As well as those applied in England and Wales you will heal about approaches in other jurisdictions.
-You will have the opportunity to look at courts at various levels from First Instance Magistrates Courts to the Supreme Court, emphasising pragmatic, applicable approaches for implementing change, based on 'what works.'
+These workshops are designed to look in depth at the management of court and tribunal systems and the current challenges faced, enabling you to learn about the latest approaches to judicial administration.
+As well as those applied in England and Wales you will hear about initiatives in other jurisdictions.
+You will have the opportunity to look at courts at various levels from First Instance Magistrates Courts to the Supreme Court, emphasising pragmatic, applicable approaches for implementing change and rebuilding services based on 'what works'.
 You will be introduced to a range of methods and processes to enable you to select those most suited for adapting to your own judicial system.

 The first week of the workshop will review how much has been done over the past 30 years to enhance access to justice in England and Wales.
 Improved witness and victim services, efforts to ensure consistency in sentencing approaches and rigorous service delivery performance measures have all been introduced, whilst the key principles of judgement by peers and an uncorrupted judiciary have been maintained.
-It will consider how this has been achieved and how well it has been maintained in a period of dramatic cuts to budges, staff and resources.
+We will consider how this has been achieved and how well it has been maintained in a period of dramatic cuts to budgets, staff and resources.

 The second week will focus more on the engine rooms of the judicial system: court registries.
 Judges rely on accurate and complete case files, held securely and available to them in a timely manner.
-Yet all too often, these same registries are poorly equipped, inadequately staffed and subject to losses though inefficiency or even corrupt acts.
+Yet all too often, these same registries are poorly equipped, inadequately staffed and subject to losses through inefficiency or even corrupt acts.
 These weaknesses lead directly to lengthy delays and the build-up of serious backlogs.
 Attempts to introduce judicial case management are frustrated and the quality of justice suffers.
 This second part of the workshop will explore the approaches that have proved successful in a number of countries to build and maintain strong court case management systems.

-The workshop will run for two weeks but you are welcome to attend just week one or just week two.
+The workshop will run for two weeks but you are welcome to attend just week one or just week

-Who is the workshop for?
+Who are the workshops for?

-This workshop is designed for policy-makers, practitioners and senor decision-makers across the justice sector.
+These workshops are designed for policy makers, practitioners and senior decision-makers across the justice sector.
 These will include:

 - Judges

 - Registrars

 - Court administrators

 - Case managers

 - Legal and judicial reform specialists

-- Others concerned with making the justice sector work more effectively for the benefit of all citizens, to uphold the rule of law, encourage inward investment and advance speedy, fair and reliable justice.
+- Others concerned with making the justice sector work more effectively for the benefit of all citizens, to uphold the rule of law. encourage inward investment and advance speedy, fair and reliable justice.